maciob/PasswordManager/README.md

 3. Open Developer Command prompt for VS2019, go to the destiation directory and type in 'msbuild'.
 4. Executable file will create in .../PasswordManager/PassowordManager/bin/Debug
 ## Warning
-This password manager was't tested by professionall and probably does not assure safety to your passwords.
+This password manager wasn't tested by professionall and probably does not assure safety to your passwords.
 I do not recomend using it.
 If you want real password manager check [keypass](https://keepass.info)